KrishnatejaAnumolu/storybook-generator/README.md

 Generates storybook stories directly based on the files in the `htmlFiles` directory.
 Gives a drop and drop solution to create storybook.

+Note: This is just a simple storybook generator.
+It's just a simple tool based on [Storybook](https://storybook.js.org/) and not it's competitor.
+All credits to Storybook itself.

 ### Installing dependencies,

 `npm install`